AaltoSciComp/python-for-scicomp/content/scripts.rst

 .. challenge:: Scripts-4

+  1. Download the :download:`optionsparser.py <https://raw.githubusercontent.com/tpfau/python-for-scicomp/ScriptUpdate/resources/code/scripts/optionsparser.py>`
+     function and load it into your working folder in jupyterlab.
-  1. Modify the previous script to use a config file parser to read all arguments.
+     Modify the previous script to use a config file parser to read all arguments.
 The config file is passed in as a single argument on the command line
      (using e.g. argparse or sys.argv) still needs to be read from the command line.